 Phil traded in his surfboard for a pair of alpine skis when he moved from Orange County, Calif. to Albuquerque in 1988.
 He earned a BBA with an emphasis in marketing from UNM and spent 13 years in the beverage industry before entering the world of advertising.
 He and his wife, Tracy, have two dogs and a cat.
 Phil loves to cook, and is an avid music collector (he has more than 400 vinyl albums and some 9,000 songs on his iPod).
 He listens to everything from rock to jazz to punk to blues—and has an insane knowledge for trivia, particularly when it comes to music or sports.
 Really—just try him.

 If ever there was an ATM cheerleader, senior advertising executive Megan Life is it, as our token former Lobo cheerleader.
 After moving to Albuquerque in 2002 from Silver City, NM, Megan attended UNM and graduated with a degree in mass communications with an emphasis on advertising.
-This soon-to-be first-time mom has fallen in love with the city’s weather, nightlife, and restaurant scene.
-A self-proclaimed reality TV junkie, Megan’s passions lie in shopping, reading, and spending time with her family, friends and husband.
+This mom of two little boys has fallen in love with the city’s weather, nightlife, and restaurant scene.
+A self-proclaimed reality TV junkie, Megan’s passions lie in shopping, reading, and spending time with her family, friends, and her two crazy little boys and husband.
 She also regularly channels her inner cheerleader as a huge fan of the Pittsburgh Steelers.